Share this article

 Get them used to time apart

 While cats love their ‘me time’, they won’t appreciate going from having round-the-clock company from you to none at all.
 So, while welcoming a pet sitter is always recommended for your trips away, build up to that by making sure your cat has enough time alone while they’re growing up.
-This will help them to understand how to entertain themselves and that they’re safe when not in your company.
+This will help them to learn how to entertain themselves and ensure they feel safe when not in your company.

 Routine